The Muscles of the Thoracic Cage

 Transversus Thoracis

-• Attachments: From the posterior surface of the inferior sternum to the internal surface of costal cartilages 2-6.
+• Attachments: Arises from the posterior surface of the inferior sternum and costal cartilage of the lower ribs.
+The fibres ascend and attach onto the internal surface of costal cartilages 2-6.

 • Innervation: Intercostal nerves (T2-T6).

-The subcostal muscles are found in the inferior portion of the thoracic wall.
-They comprise of thin slips of muscle, which run from the internal surface of one rib, to second and third ribs below.
-The direction of the fibres parallels that of the innermost intercostal.
+The subcostal muscles are most developed in the inferior portion of the thoracic wall.
+The direction of the fibres is similar to that of the innermost intercostal muscles.

-• Attachments: These originate from the inferior surface of the lower ribs, near the angle of the rib.
-They then attach to the superior border of the rib 2 or 3 below.
+• Attachments: Originates from the inferior surface of the lower ribs.
+Attaches to the superior border of the second or third rib below.